Liouville Quantum Gravity on the unit disk: Background and preliminary results

 We consider on $\D$ a Gaussian Free Field (GFF) $X_{\partial \D}$ with Neumann boundary conditions and vanishing mean along the boundary, namely $m_{\partial}(X_{\partial \D})=0$ (see \cite{dubedat,She07} for more details about GFF).
 This field is a Gaussian centered distribution (in the sense of Schwartz) with covariance kernel given by the Green function of the Neumann problem with vanishing mean along the boundary

-It can be shown that this Gaussian random distribution (in the sense of Schwartz) lives almost surely in $H^{-1}(\D)$ (same argument as in \cite{dubedat}).

-As a distribution, the field $X_{\partial \D}$ cannot be understood as a fairly defined function.
+It can be shown that this Gaussian random distribution (in the sense of Schwartz) lives almost surely in $H^{-1}(\D)$ (same argument as in \cite{dubedat}).\\ ~\\ As a distribution, the field $X_{\partial \D}$ cannot be understood as a fairly defined function.
 To remedy this problem, we will need to consider some regularizations of this field in order to deal with nice (random) functions.
 Thus, we introduce the regularized field $X_{\partial \D,\epsilon}$ as follows.
-For $\epsilon>0$, we let $\l_\epsilon(x)$ be the length of the arc $A_\epsilon(x)=\{z\in\D;|z-x|=\epsilon\}$ (computed with the Euclidean line element $ds$ on the boundary of the disk centered at $x$ and radius $\epsilon$).
+For $\epsilon>0$, we let $l_\epsilon(x)$ be the length of the arc $A_\epsilon(x)=\{z\in\D;|z-x|=\epsilon\}$ (computed with the Euclidean line element $ds$ on the boundary of the disk centered at $x$ and radius $\epsilon$).
 Then we set

-The reader can check that this field has a locally H\"older version both in the variables $x$ and $\epsilon$.
+A similar regularization was considered in \cite{cf:DuSh} and the reader can check that this field has a locally H\"older version both in the variables $x$ and $\epsilon$.
 Let us mention that we have the following two options: either $x\in\D$ and then for $\epsilon<{\rm dist}(x,\partial\D)$ we obtain

 or $x\in\partial\D$ and then $X_{\partial \D,\epsilon}(x)$ is intuitively the same as above except that we integrate along the ``half-circle'' centered at $x$ with radius $\epsilon$ contained in $\D$.